 Instructions and Guidelines

-Advanced: Determine the calcium concentration in the aquarium using an accurate test kit before supplementing.
+Advanced: Determine the alkalinity in the aquarium using an accurate test kit before supplementing.
 Shake bottle well before each use.
-Each ml of Brightwell Aquatics NanoCode A will increase the concentration of calcium (“[Ca2+]”) in 1 US-gallon (3.785 L) of water by approximately 11.9 ppm.
-If the initial [Ca2+] in the aquarium is below 412 ppm, add this product at the maximum rate of 5 ml per 10 US-gallons daily until the desired calcium concentration is attained, then dose daily or weekly as needed (see below).
+Each ml of Brightwell Aquatics NanoCode B will increase the alkalinity in 1 US-gallon (3.785 L) of water by approximately 1.67 dKH (0.60 meq/L).
+If the initial alkalinity in the aquarium is below 7 dKH (2.5 meq/L), add this product at the maximum rate of 5 ml per 10 US-gallons daily until the desired alkalinity is attained, then dose daily or weekly as needed (see below).
 Note that each aquarium has different requirements for calcium and carbonates (which largely constitute Alkalinity or Buffering Capacity, hence pH-stability); therefore, it is not uncommon for unequal amounts of NanoCode A & B to be required for obtaining and maintaining the desired calcium concentration and alkalinity.
-To determine the daily dosing rate for calcium maintenance: estimate the volume of water in the entire aquarium system; divide the daily decrease in [Ca2+] by 11.9; multiply this number by the volume of water (US-gallons) in the system to get the daily dosage required (ml) to maintain a stable [Ca2+].
+To determine the daily dosing rate for alkalinity maintenance: estimate the volume of water in the entire aquarium system; divide the daily decrease in alkalinity by 1.67 (when measuring alkalinity by dKH; divide by 0.60 when measuring by meq/L); multiply this number by the volume of water in the system to get the daily dosage required (ml) to maintain a stable alkalinity.

-Caution: May cause eye or skin irritation.
-Flush with water for 15 minutes if in eyes, seek medical attention if irritation persists.
+Caution: Contains carbonate and bicarbonate salts; harmful if swallowed.
+If swallowed: give water, get medical attention.
+May cause eye or skin irritation.
+If in eyes, flush with water for 15 minutes, get medical attention.
+If on skin, wash thoroughly with water.
 Keep out of reach of children.
 Not for human consumption.